-Two Republicans fined for bypassing security just days after House approved the new penalties
+Two Republicans fined for bypassing security just days after House approved new penalties

 “Only the USCP can determine whether an individual has failed to complete security screening as only the USCP has sufficient training to determine compliance with USCP screening procedures.
 I have directed that the USCP produce and provide unusual incident reports on any individual who fails to complete security screening without exception.
 I have not received any unusual incident report from the USCP concerning the Speaker of the House.”

-In the days after the equipment’s installation, some Republicans, such as Rep. Lauren Boebert (R-Colo.), refused to hand their bags over to police even after they had set off the magnetometers.
+In the days after the equipment’s installation, some Republicans, such as Rep. Lauren Boebert (Colo.), refused to hand their bags over to police even after they had set off the magnetometers.
 Others, such as Gohmert and Reps.
-Ralph Norman (R-S.C.) and Randy Weber (R-Tex.), walked around the machines on their way into the House chamber.
+Ralph Norman (S.C.) and Randy Weber (Tex.), walked around the machines on their way into the House chamber.

 The metal detectors were installed in a move aimed at tightening security in the wake of the deadly Jan.
 6 riot.
 Some Republican lawmakers have objected to being screened, prompting tense confrontations with Capitol Police.